VSpaceCode/community-configs/macintacos/README.md

 The actual overrides are in `vspacecode-config.json`, however there is some additional settings/extensions needed to get every command to behave the way I expect which are defined in `other-config.json`.

 - I use [VSCodeVim](https://github.com/VSCodeVim/Vim). `vim.visualModeKeyBindingsNonRecursive` and `vim.normalModeKeyBindingsNonRecursive` have the `vspacecode.space` invocation set to `<space>`.
 90% of the time this isn't a problem – for the other 10%, vote for: https://github.com/microsoft/vscode/issues/103845.
-- I use [multi-command](https://github.com/ryuta46/vscode-multi-command).
-There is an array of `multiCommand.commands` that are used later on in the overrides.
 - I use [Settings Cycler](https://marketplace.visualstudio.com/items?itemName=hoovercj.vscode-settings-cycler) for cycling through line number types; there's probably an easier solution for this but I haven't found it.
 - There's some minor configuration for `whichkey` (I added a delay because if I know the chord I don't need the menu to render really).